 Anyone with web access can read the forum discussions on Gransnet.
-But if you want to get involved by adding messages (also known as ‘posts’) to existing discussions and create new discussions, you need to sign up as a Gransnet member.
-Not sure how to do this?
+But if you want to get involved by adding messages (also known as ‘posts’) to existing discussions and create new discussions, you’ll need to sign up as a Gransnet member.
+Not quite sure how to do this?
 Read on to find out how to become a Gransnet member today…

 To register with Gransnet, you need to provide your email address, a password (which needs to be a minimum of 8 characters and contain at least one number or symbol) and choose a username.

 You'll then need to enter your email address and password in the boxes shown above in the image of the log in page.
-If you've forgotten your password (and don’t worry, you won’t be the first or last to do this, we assure you) you’ll need to reset it, you'll find a 'forgotten password' link under the password box.
+If you've forgotten your password (and don’t worry, you won’t be the first or last to do this, we assure you) you’ll need to reset it.
+You'll find a forgotten password link under the password box.

 To post a message to an existing discussion, click on the Add comment link over the title or above any post.
 This will take you down to the bottom of the discussion to an Add your message here box.
-Type your wise words into the box.
+Type your wise or witty words into the box.
 Having issues?
 Make sure you’re logged in; you can only post on our forums if you’re logged in.

-Here are a few tips for making your first post:
+Here are a few top tips for making your first post:

-We have our own set of smileys or emoticons, plus a set of shortcuts to allow you to bold or italicise words or even cross them out (for comic effect).
-To find them - with instructions on how to put them into your posts – look underneath the Add your message here box.
+We also have our very own set of Gransnet ‘smileys’ (also known as emoticons) plus a set of text shortcuts to allow you to bold or italicise words (or cross them out for comic effect).
+To find them - along with instructions on how to use them in your posts – look underneath the Add your message here box.

 It's really easy to upload a photo to a thread - just be aware that Gransnet is anonymous so it's best not to post any photos that could be too identifying.

-When writing your messages, please use the same courtesy you'd show when speaking face-to-face with someone.
+When writing your posts, we ask you to please use the same courtesy you'd show when speaking face-to-face with someone in ‘real life’.

-Our policy is to keep intervention to a minimum and let the conversation flow.
-As we’re a post moderated site so rely on users to report posts that are unacceptable) and let the conversation flow.
-Having said that, we will remove postings that are obscene, contain personal attacks, aren't in the spirit of the site or break the law.
+Our moderation policy is to keep intervention to a minimum and let the conversation flow.
+As we’re a post moderated site, we rely on users to report posts that they believe to be unacceptable.
+Having said that, we’ll remove postings that are obscene, contain personal attacks, aren't in the spirit of the site or break the law.
 For more information on our Talk Guidelines, which we use to moderate the site and which we ask all Gransnet users to abide by, please do take a good look at our Netiquette page.